Trading of financial instruments at first started to be very straightforward. It goes from one creditor to one debtor.

 This need for physical delivery of the said certificate has proven to be too cumbersome that some merchants have to think of ways to make it better.
 It was when the Dutch in a way invented the modern stock exchange where one specialized “bourse” makes a certificate of the debt or equity certificate, making the trading of certificates easier to do.

-The invention of the telephone has improved the ease of trading by leaps and bounds; distance is no longer a concern as all you need to do is to call a broker who will take charge of finding buyers or sellers of the said security.
-This has facilitated trading, before, it takes days and even weeks to settle the security.
-Now one can expect a security to be delivered within a few days.
-This is where the T+3 delivery came from; it takes the trade day plus 3 days for a security to be delivered.
+The development of the telephone has enhanced the convenience of trading by leaps and bounds; distance is no longer an issue as all you need to do is to contact a broker who will take control of locating buyers or sellers of the particular securities.
+This has facilitated trading, previously, it takes days and even weeks to settle the security.
+Now one may anticipate security to be given within a few days.
+This is where the T+3 delivery comes from; it takes the trading day plus 3 days for a security to be delivered.

-Another technology disruptor is the internet; before financial institutions like banks and hedge funds have to be wary only of themselves and the government.
-Now, the public can access the stock market and can make mini boom and bust cycles.
+Another technological disruptor is the internet; prior financial organizations like banks and hedge funds had to be careful only of themselves and the government.
+Now, the people may enter the stock market and can produce tiny boom and bust cycles.
 The internet became the great equalizer.

-The telephone and the internet changed the platform; distance and location is no longer a problem.
-The internet allows you to buy and sell anywhere and the phone allowed personal communication before the internet.
+The telephone and the internet revolutionized the platform; distance and location is no longer an issue.
+The internet enables you to purchase and sell everywhere and the phone permitted personal contact before the internet.